Following for the Course of the Year Dresden’s Question

 And 1992 in AKL

 “ Without dispute they are A.s main works.
-The exactness of the drawing , the richness of the tones , achieved by a new , subtle mixed technique of etching and engraving just as the extraordinary size of the works , make them
+The exactness of the drawing , the richness of the tones , achieved by a new , subtle mixed technique of etching with engraving just as the extraordinary size of the works , make them

 Monuments of the History of Print .